-- 2 Pairs Gloves (1 from Columbia which were useful in the snow and 1 thick woolen)
+- 2 Pairs Gloves for Iceland (1 from Columbia which were useful in the snow and 1 thick woolen)

 - Make-Up, Sunscreen, and Lip Balm (Your lips will get chapped a lot because of the dry wind, so this is a must)